2015 Clinton Correctional Facility escape: Richard Matt

 On February 20, 1998, while in the border city of Matamoros, Tamaulipas, Matt murdered a second man, Charles Arnold Perreault, an American engineer working at a local factory.
 Matt tried to rob Perreault and then stabbed him to death at a bar as he was using the restroom.
 Matt was soon arrested and given a 23-year sentence for murder in a Mexican court.
 In 2007, he was extradited to the U.S. to face trial for Rickerson's murder, where Bates testified against him, and Matt received a 25-years to life sentence for second-degree murder, with no chance of parole until 2032.
 During the trial, authorities suspected he had a plan to escape from Niagara County Jail.
 Matt was made to wear a stun belt and snipers were posted outside the courtroom to prevent his escape.

+An investigation conducted by the Erie County District Attorney's Office in 2021 (six years after Matt's death) concluded that Matt was responsible for the 1993 murder of Deborah Meindl, who was stabbed and strangled to death in her home in Tonawanda.
+Matt reportedly lived near the crime scene and had a "close relationship" with David Bentley, the homicide detective who led the investigation into Meindl's killing.
+Matt's fellow Clinton Correctional escapee David Sweat claimed that Matt admitted the murder to him whilst on the run.
+Two other men, Brian Scott Lorenz and James Pugh, had previously been convicted of the murder, and District Attorney John J. Flynn rejected his office's findings.
+In 2023 Judge Paul Wojtaszek overturned Pugh and Lorenz's convictions and ordered a new trial, although he did not suggest Matt was guilty and dismissed theories that Matt and Bentley had conspired together in the murder as "speculation, conjecture, and surmise without any substantiation or corroboration".
+Lorenz was convicted of the murder again at a retrial, while all charges against Pugh were dropped.